-At first, Star Lily had assumed that having her hands tied would prevent her from ever escaping.
-The enemy tribe seemed to think so, too, in part because the wily healer began acting the role assigned to her: that of a helpless captive who was grateful simply to survive, kept alive only for her gifts.
+At first, Star Lily had assumed that having her hands secured would prevent her from ever escaping.
+The enemy tribe seemed to think so; too, in part because the wily healer began acting the role assigned to her: that of a helpless captive who was grateful simply to survive, kept alive only for her gifts.
 Like an aphid being stroked by an ant, valued as a honey cow of one sort, or another.

 Over the months of captivity, Star Lily had kept her eyes cast down, shuffled uncertainly, flinched at any sudden movement or loud voices, and appeared to be lacking in both intelligence and initiative.
 Given the opportunity, though, she befriended a spotted pony and won its heart.
-She also practiced, whenever possible, leaping up and hurling herself across the pony's barrel body, and then sitting up and riding for short distances.
+She also practiced, whenever possible, leaping up and hurling herself across the pony's barrel body, and then sitting erect and riding for short distances.

 Mother Earth had whispered just last evening, as twilight fell, to stay alert because the opportunity to get away was coming soon.
 Everyone was bedded down and already drowsing when she heard the chief's wife ask him about his next raid?
 Unbelievably, the man spoke the name of her people, adding that they were only two days ride toward the west.
 He and his warriors would leave on the second rising sun.

 Heavy fog had rolled in during the night, muffling sounds and limiting visibility to less than a few paces.
-Star Lily departed the tipi without disturbing any of the others and walked softly toward the trees down by the river, the rawhide strips tight around her wrists.
+Star Lily departed the lodge without disturbing any of the others and padded softly toward the trees down by the river, the rawhide strips tight around her wrists.
 Her pony was waiting for her.
 Star Lily cupped her hands around the soft muzzle, a signal for silence and the horse nodded.